hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

            MyJSON["category"] = "FAT";
       ```

-    Where the `category` member is not existed in the original JSON.
+    Where the `category` member does not exist in the original JSON.

 ### Writing member array

-In array you can simple replace array element by it's indices.
+You can replace an array element by using its index.

 ```text
 then
    MyJSON.friends[3] == "Jake";
 ```

-As long as that indice is a valid one.
-Grule will panic if the indices is out of bound.
+The specified index must be valid.
+Grule will panic if the index is out of bounds.
-Just like normal JSON, you can replace the value of any element with different type.
+Just like normal JSON, you can replace the value of any element with a different type.
 You can always inspect the array length.
-Like ...

 ```text
 when
    MyJSON.friends.Length() > 4;
 ```

-Yes, you can always append into Array using `Append` function.
-Append list of argument value of different types.
+You can also append onto an Array using the `Append` function.
+Append an also append a variable list of argument values onto an array using different types.
+(The same caveats apply w.r.t. changing the type of a given value.)

 ```text
 then